Logo of the The Poor Swiss

 Get Your FREE Swiss Money-Saving Guide

-Credit Card Comparator
+Credit Card Comparison Tool

 How does this work?

 This comparison tool simply shows the cheapest credit cards based on your spending in Switzerland and abroad.
-In general, for the spending in Switzerland, you want to minimize fees.
+In general, for spending in Switzerland, you want to minimize fees.
 On the other hand, you want to minimize fees for spending abroad because Swiss credit cards have hefty fees if you spend in another currency or another country.

 The result includes the cashback, minus the yearly fees of the card and minus the foreign fees.